 Following the initial assessment for eligibility for care under the Palliative Care Services Benefit, all associated services delivered by the palliative care team shall be reimbursed through a monthly bundled payment rate.
-While being reimbursed through this benefit providers delivering care must not bill for additional services a la carte that would be included as part of the payment rate, as the fee-for-service codes associated with individual billable services are factored into the bundled payment - see Appendix D for included Medicaid-only codes and Appendix E for included dual-eligible codes.
+While being reimbursed through this benefit providers delivering care must not bill for additional services a la carte that would be included as part of the payment rate, as the fee-for-service codes associated with individual billable services are factored into the bundled payment -- see Appendix DF for included Medicaid-only codes and Appendix E for included dual-eligible codes.
 For example, palliative care teams are required to perform care planning and assessment, including advanced care planning, as part of care under the palliative care services benefit.
 Palliative care teams shall not bill separately for advance care planning visits during months where the member is receiving care under the benefit.

 Reimbursement for services included as part of the case rate payment shall not be duplicated by billing separately.
 To account for services rendered under the benefit, it is encouraged that providers track member visits performed by provider or team while a member is enrolled in the benefit.

-Electronic Visit Verification (EVV) is not required for services delivered by providers as part of the bundled payment.
+Electronic Visit Verification (EVV) is not required for services delivered by providers as part of the bundled payment but may be used by health plans to document and track encounters.